 An open garage door is an invitation for thieves and vandals.
 And don’t forget the mischief birds, cats, raccoons, and other animals can cause in your garage.
 No problem!
 This handy device will close it automatically for you.

-This time, we'll build two projects.
-The first is a transformerless voltage doubler that takes a DC voltage from 12 to 30 volts and doubles it.
+The first project is a transformerless voltage doubler that takes a DC voltage from 12 to 30 volts and doubles it.
 Unlike most other voltage doubler circuits, this design can supply amps of current.
 The second project uses a power MOSFET in a linear (rather than switching) application.